rstudio/rstudio-docker-products/connect/README.md

 Using the RStudio Connect docker image requires to have a valid License.
 You can set the RSC license in three ways:

-1. Setting the `RSC_LICENSE` environment variable to a valid license key
+1. Setting the `RSC_LICENSE` environment variable to a valid license key inside the container
-2. Setting the `RSC_LICENSE_SERVER` environment variable to a valid license server / port
+2. Setting the `RSC_LICENSE_SERVER` environment variable to a valid license server / port inside the container
 3. Mounting a `/etc/rstudio-connect/license.lic` single file that contains a valid license for RStudio Connect

 **NOTE:** the "offline activation process" is not supported by this image today.
 Offline installations will need